tarwn/lessthandot-hugo/blogs/content/posts/2009-10-12-interview-with-rod-colledge-about-the-bo.md

 **Which chapter was the hardest to write and can you explain why?**

-The first chapter (which doesn't exist anymore) 🙂 I wrote that chapter about 9 times in various different ways as I searched around for the best “feel” for the book.
+The first chapter (which doesn't exist anymore) 🙂 I wrote that chapter about 9 times in various different ways as I searched around for the best "feel" for the book.

 Writing a (good) book is hard work.
 You need to engage the reader, gain their trust, and hopefully teach them something as well.
 I hope I've succeeded in that task.